DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 find new friends virtually through the [Discord](https://discord.gg/2Wu6ZAb6S9).

 If you’ve been a GM elsewhere and are hoping to learn about what’s different about being a Deck of Adventures Game Master, you can skip right to[Being a Deck of Adventures Game Master](#Being-a-Deck-of-Adventures-Game-Master).

-For everyone else, or those GMs who want a refresher, we will dive into what being a GM is all about in[Getting Started as a Game Master] (#Getting-Started-as-a-Game-Master).
+For everyone else, or those GMs who want a refresher, we will dive into what being a GM is all about in [Getting Started as a Game Master](#Getting-Started-as-a-Game-Master).

 If you or your players have questions or need a helping hand, please reach out to the team on [Discord](https://discord.gg/2Wu6ZAb6S9) or via GitHub